rtrwalker/geotecha/README.rst

-api docs for a listing of all the modules, classes and code (make sure you scroll up to the top of each api_doc page to see the summary listing of each module - frustratingly a clicked hyperlink doesn't take you to the topof the page!)
+api docs for a listing of all the modules, classes and code (make sure you scroll up to the top of each api_doc page to see the summary listing of each module - frustratingly a clicked hyperlink doesn't take you to the top of the page!)

 GitHub Repository